Bfb

 pressure point: profit recovery has to show up fast enough to support the 3.6% yield story

-brand concentration in the story you are being sold
+Brand concentration in the story you are being sold

 this snapshot gives you one clear product narrative: jack daniel's and woodford reserve.
 Even without a full revenue split here, the investment case clearly leans on a narrow set of premium whiskey brands.